jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 ### 1.2.2.
 Academia vs. real-world learning

 Via Bransford et al. (2014), academic work is typically more solitary and cognitive than other contexts, although collaboration and use of tools may be increasingly present in some disciplines.

+### 1.2.3.
+Learning environments vs. instructional systems

+This distinction comes from Gagné: _"learning environments_ are constructivist educational spaces that provide the framework for self-discovery, whereas _instructional systems_ are behaviorist/cognitivist spaces that 'focus on telling ... learners what they need to know'" (Booth, 2011, p.
+87).

 # 2. Reflective practice